PixarAnimationStudios/OpenUSD/docs/spec_usdpreviewsurface.rst

   of 0.0 means the surface point is fully occluded by other parts of the surface, and a value of 1.0 means the surface point is completely unoccluded by other parts of the surface.

+* **sheen - color3f - (0.0, 0.0, 0.0)**

+  Sheen color.
+This tints the specular highlight of the surface.
+The sheen effect is most noticeable on cloth-like materials.

+* **sheenRoughness - float - 0.0**

+  Roughness of the sheen highlight.
+This is a separate roughness control for the sheen highlight, which is useful for cloth-like materials.

+* **transmission - float - (0.0, 0.0, 0.0)**

+  Transmission color.
+This is the color of light that is transmitted through the surface.
+This is useful for glass-like materials.

+* **attenuationColor - color3f - (1.0, 1.0, 1.0)**

+  Attenuation color.
+This is the color of light that is attenuated as it passes through the surface.
+This is useful for glass-like materials.

+* **attenuationDistance - float - 0.0**

+  Attenuation distance.
+This is the distance that light travels through the surface before it is attenuated.
+This is useful for glass-like materials.

 **Outputs (name - type)**